31 Altitude Definitions & Measurement

 Like the airspeed indicator (ASI), an altimeter is a pressure-measuring (pneumatic) instrument.
 An altimeter responds to the local ambient static pressure, so the altimeter must be connected to the static pressure reference source on the aircraft, i.e., to the static port.
 However, unlike an airspeed indicator with two ports, one for total (or ram) pressure and the other for static pressure, an altimeter has only one port for static pressure.
 The mechanical design of an altimeter is shown in the schematic below.
 Although it looks relatively simple, it is a delicate and precise instrument and requires careful and repeated calibrations to be used in aviation practice.

-Inside the altimeter, the expansion and contraction of an evacuated aneroid wafer stack is detected by a system of levers and gears and then displayed by the rotational movement of the pointer (needles) on a face with a scale, much like that of a clock.
+Inside the altimeter, the expansion and contraction of an evacuated aneroid wafer stack are detected by a system of levers and gears and then displayed by the rotational movement of the pointer (needles) on a face with a scale, much like that of a clock.
 The display of an altimeter has three needles or hands: One for 100s of feet, another for 1,000s of feet, and the third for 10,000s of feet.
-Notice from the figure above that the altimeter also has a setting window usually called the Kollsman window.
+Notice from the figure above that the altimeter also has a setting window called the Kollsman window.
 On the bottom left side of the altimeter is a knurled adjustment knob used to adjust the reference pressure displayed in the Kollsman window.
 The altimeter, therefore, will read differently depending on the reference value of pressure set in this window.

 Reading an Altimeter

 Reading an altimeter is relatively easy but does take some practice.
-In reference to the image below, the 10,000-foot pointer is the longest and narrowest needle on the altimeter; it rotates by one unit for every 10,000 feet changes in altitude.
+In reference to the image below, the 10,000-foot pointer is the longest and narrowest needle on the altimeter; it rotates by one unit for every 10,000-foot change in altitude.
 The shortest and widest needle measures increments of 1,000 feet, so a full rotation of the needle is an altitude increment of 10,000 feet.
 The medium-length hand reads 100s of feet so that a full rotation would be an altitude increment of 1,000 feet.
-In this regard, the numbers on the dial each represent 100 feet increments, and the tick marks between the numbers represent increments of 20 feet.
-For example, in the case shown below, the 100 feet pointer is just past the number 4 (i.e., 410 feet), the 10,000-foot pointer has just moved from 0, and the 1,000-foot pointer is between the 1 and the 2, so 1,000 feet plus.
-Therefore, in this case, the altimeter, as shown, reads 1,410 feet relative to the pressure datum value set in the Kollsman window.
+In this regard, the numbers on the dial each represent 100-foot increments, and the tick marks between the numbers represent increments of 20 feet.

 All aviation altimeters are formally calibrated according to the pressure variations in the ISA.
 Typically, the mechanical design of an altimeter means that it can only be calibrated within a certain tolerance, 20 feet being typical for a GA aircraft, which is sufficient for piloting use.
 However, for engineering use, a more precise and formal calibration will be needed so that mechanical errors can be accounted for, just as in the case of the ASI.
 This calibration is obtained by calibrating the altimeter in a vacuum tank relative to known pressure values or against a reference altimeter that has been previously calibrated.
 Again, the results for the mechanical correction are usually provided as a chart or a table of values along with those for the airspeed indicator.